 Can I Use a PRD Template in an Agile Workflow?

 Yes.
 Modern PRDs are living guides that set the North Star.
-Agile teams pull user stories into sprints that trace back to the PRD so every iteration advances the same vision.
-For more on PRD evolution, see industry discussions on the topic.2
+Agile teams pull user stories into sprints that trace back to the PRD so every iteration advances the same vision.2

 Who Actually Owns the PRD?